 Tooth pain and sensitivity is evidence of infection and decay.
 If you have a tooth infection, Heart of Texas Smiles offers quick and virtually pain free root canal treatment to repair and save a tooth that is badly decayed or infected.
-During a root canal procedure, the infected nerve and pulp is removed and the inside of the tooth is cleaned and sealed.
+During a root canal procedure, the infected nerve and pulp are removed, and the inside of the tooth is cleaned and sealed.
 Without this treatment, the tissue surrounding the tooth also becomes infected and dental abscesses may form causing even more pain and complications.
-Before oral infections get out of control, make an appointment with Dr. Cobb and Dr. Evans at Heart of Texas Smiles for the urgent root canal therapy you need to save your dental health.
+Before oral infections get out of control, make an appointment with one of our dentists at Heart of Texas Smiles for the urgent root canal therapy you need to save your dental health.

 What Are Root Canals?